ARM-software/abi-aa/design-documents/atomics-ABI.rst

 from the baseline.
 Adding command-line options is a logical consequence of defining such an ABI, and makes it possible to track ABI compatibility of concurrent programs at compile or link-time, rather than runtime.
 It is the responsibility of the sub-ABI maintainer to ensure code built under their ABI does not mix with code built under the baseline.
-But a baseline must exist, for sub-ABI compatibility to be decided in the first place.
+But a baseline must exist for sub-ABI compatibility to be decided in the first place.

 A baseline provides the means to describe or contain ABI-islands.
 Where a compiler implementation